floooh/fips/site/index.md

 #### Multi-Platform Support

-Fips can build on **Windows, OSX, Linux**, and cross-compile to **iOS, emscripten, PNaCl, Android**.
-Fips takes care of installing cross-platform SDKs with a simple command.
+Fips can build on **Windows, OSX, Linux**, and cross-compile to **iOS, emscripten, PNaCl** and **Android**.
+Fips also takes care of setting the cross-platform SDKs and provides a unified cmake build environment for all target platforms.
+Instead of fighting the many different build systems used by those cross-platform SDKs you only maintain a single set of cmake files for all target platforms.

 #### Build Configuration Management

-Multi-platform projects often have dozens of different build configurations for combinations of target platforms, build tools and compilation settings.
+Multi-platform projects often have dozens of different build configurations for combinations of target platforms, build tools and build settings.
-Fips simplifies working with many different build configurations and keeps build files for different configurations separate from each other.
+Fips makes it easy to work with many different build configurations, and keeps the build files for each configuration separated from each other.

 #### Dependency Management